sysnojo/NerdPrompt/README.md

 </div>

 ## What is a NerdPrompt?
-*NerdPrompt* is a basic costumizable command prompt program made in batch.<br>
+*NerdPrompt* is a basic costumizable command prompt program made in batch.
-Users can edit and add any custom commands or custom ASCII images/Figlet fonts,<br>
-and a lot more!
-This is for an educational purposes for anyone that has<br>
-an interest on changing the view of their command prompt.
+Users can edit and add any custom commands or custom ASCII images/Figlet fonts, and a lot more!
+This is for an educational purposes for anyone that has an interest on changing the view of their command prompt.

 ## Terminal Preview